 David Blackwell PhD

-Before joining Texas A&M, Dr. Blackwell served as a Director in KPMG's Forensic practice and as a Director in PricewaterhouseCoopers' Financial Advisory Services practice.
-Before his consulting career, Dr. Blackwell served as a Finance professor for 13 years.
-From 1995 through 1998 he served as an Associate Professor of Finance at Emory University's Goizueta Business School in Atlanta.
-Before joining Emory in September 1995, Dr. Blackwell taught at the University of Georgia from 1985 to 1993 and at the University of Houston, and the University of Rochester's William E. Simon School of Business Administration in 1989.
+Before joining the UK family, he served as the Associate Dean for Graduate Programs and Republic Bank/James W. Aston Professor of Finance at Texas A&M University's Mays Business School.
+Before joining Texas A&M, Provost Blackwell served as a Director in KPMG's Forensic practice and as a Director in PricewaterhouseCoopers' Financial Advisory Services practice.
+Before his consulting career, he served as a Finance professor for 13 years, teaching at Emory University's Goizueta Business School in Atlanta, the University of Georgia, the University of Houston, and the University of Rochester's William E. Simon School of Business Administration.